juliezembik/koala-holla/readme.md

 Delivery
 --------
 Upon completion of the project you'll need to provide not only the source (via GitHub url), but also instructions on how the database table should be set up.
-This can be in a simple databaseSetup.sql file in the repo.
+This can be in a simple `database.sql` file in the repo.

 Sample Output
 --------